MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-automation.md

 The Microsoft Fabric [Git integration](intro-to-git-integration.md) tool enables teams to work together using source control to build an efficient and reusable release process for their Fabric content.

+The [Microsoft Fabric REST APIs](/rest/api/fabric/articles/using-fabric-apis) let you automate Fabric procedures and processes so your organization can complete tasks more quickly and with fewer errors.
+This efficiency leads to cost savings and improved productivity.

 <!---
 To achieve continuous integration and continuous delivery (CI/CD) of content, many organizations use automation tools, including [Azure DevOps](/azure/devops/user-guide/what-is-azure-devops).
 Organizations that use Azure DevOps, can use the [Power BI automation tools](#use-the-power-bi-automation-tools-extension) extension, which supports many of the Git integration API operations.
 --->

 ## Git integration API functions

-You can use the [Git integration REST APIs](/rest/api/fabric/core/git) to integrate Fabric into your organization's automation process.
+The [Git integration REST APIs](/rest/api/fabric/core/git) can help you achieve the continuous integration and continuous delivery (CI/CD) of your content.
 Here are a few examples of what can be done by using the APIs:

 * [**Get connection**](/rest/api/fabric/core/git/get-connection) details for the specified workspace.